gvwilson/sensibleadventures/wrestler/wrestler.md

 When the sun was so strong that it shone all night the Nukilik gathered to trade and arrange marriages and welcome new shamans.
 There was singing and dancing
-and games of skill as young men and women tried to impress sceptical mothers and fathers.*
+and games of skill as young men and women tried to impress skeptical mothers and fathers.*

 *My brother Walks-In-Storm easily beat the other young men in spear-throwing and running, but I did not compete.